- What are overprotective parents

 These children are also more likely to suffer from social anxiety or social phobia, which is characterized by fear and avoidance of social situations.

-This condition is usually accompanied by an excessive preoccupation with fears of rejection, criticism, or embarrassment11,12.
+An excessive preoccupation with fears of rejection, criticism, or embarrassment usually accompanies this condition.9,10

 Fearful of Failure

-Overprotective parents go out of their way to make sure their children don’t fail.
+Overprotective parents go out of their way to ensure their children don’t fail.

 They rescue their children quickly and provide them with unnecessary assistance, often without being asked.